sethgeyer/environment-variables/README.md

 Edit `environment_variables.rb` to do the following:

-- Write a method that prints out "Migrate the <environment> database", where <database> is replaced by the value of the RACK_ENV environment variable.
+- Write a method that prints out "Migrate the [environment] database", where [environment] is replaced by the value of the RACK_ENV environment variable.

 - Write a method that prints out "FEED ME" if the HUNGRY environment variable is true and